7fffffff/ffthumb/README.md

 Given a video file, ffthumb chooses a thumbnail image by extracting the first few keyframes and selecting the largest and least compressible file.

-FFmpeg is used for keyframe extraction and is not provided.
+ffmpeg is used for keyframe extraction and is not provided.

+ffprobe is used to determine if aspect ratio correction is required, and is also not provided.

 Documentation:
 https://godoc.org/github.com/7fffffff/ffthumb